YosysHQ/prjtrellis/README.md

  - Git
  - Recent OpenOCD for device programming (`--enable-ftdi` required if building from source)

+Note that at least 4GB RAM is needed for Trellis, and 5GB for nextpnr on Ubuntu.

 Clone the Project Trellis repository and download the latest database:

      git clone --recursive https://github.com/SymbiFlow/prjtrellis